Stroomversnelling/etdmap/README.md

    - *Unexpected zero check*: Identifies and flags unexpected zero values in cumulative readings.
    - *Data availability check*: Ensures that at least a specified percentage of values (default 90%) are not NA.

-### Alignment of clocks from different devices and merging data (ALPHA - untested code)
+### Alignment of clocks from different devices and merging data (ALPHA - example code only)

 There are functions in `mapping_clock_helpers.py` that are setup to help align clocks from multiple devices and address situations where readings are spaced out in different intervals during the mapping process.